 skip to Main Content

-Medications can fail, forcing your primary physician to refer you to an Ear, Nose, and Throat (ENT) doctor for specialized treatment methods like surgery to clear your sinuses.
+Medications can fail, forcing your primary physician to refer you to a nearby Ear, Nose, and Throat (ENT) doctor in your area for specialized treatment methods like surgery to clear your sinuses.
 Many people cringe at the sound of surgery.
-Luckily, there are new surgical procedures such as balloon sinuplasty that are less painful, do not involve any cuts, incisions, or removal of bones or tissues.
+Luckily, there are new surgical procedures such as the balloon sinuplasty procedure that are less painful, and do not involve any cuts, incisions, or removal of bones or tissues.

-Also known as “smart sinus,” balloon sinuplasty is an endoscopic, catheter-based surgery technique for treating chronic sinusitis or rhinosinusitis, sinus inflammation, and extreme nose blockages.
-It is relatively new, having developed from the angioplasty, and became FDA approved in 2005.
+Also known as “smart sinus,” or balloon sinus dilation, the balloon sinuplasty procedure is an endoscopic, catheter-based surgery technique used by ENTs for treating chronic sinusitis or rhinosinusitis, sinus inflammation, and extreme nose blockages.
+It is a relatively new sinus procedure, having been developed from the angioplasty, and becoming FDA-approved in 2005.

 Balloon Sinuplasty is now available to eligible patients as a procedure performed in your doctor’s office, under local anesthesia.
 Dr. Beasley will recommend the best approach for you.

-• Fast Recovery – While recovery time varies with each patient, most patients who undergo the in-office procedure can return to normal activities and work within 2 days.
+• Fast Recovery – While recovery time varies with each patient, most patients who undergo the in-office balloon sinuplasty procedure can return to normal activities and work within 2 days.

-• Comfortable Surroundings – Experience the procedure in the comfort of your physician’s office rather than a hospital operating room.
+• Comfortable Surroundings – An in-office balloon sinuplasty allows you to experience your procedure in the comfort of your physician’s office rather than a hospital operating room.

 What Conditions Does Balloon Sinuplasty Treat?